malinlarsson/courses/ngsintro/1711/labs/NGS_workflow.md

 bwa index -a bwtsw ~/ngsworkflow/human_17_v37.fasta
 ```

-BWA is a single program that takes a series of different commands as the first argument.
+BWA is a program that takes a series of different commands as the first argument.
 This command says to index the specified reference and use the bwtsw algorithm (BWA also has another indexing method for small genomes that we will not use).

 This command will take about 2 minutes to run and should create 5 new files in your ngsworkflow directory with the same base name as the reference and different extensions.